Greene County Farm Real Estate

 Types of Working Farms in Greene County

-Greene County offers manageable, scenic, and highly usable working farms, ideal for buyers seeking a blend of
+Greene County offers manageable, scenic, and highly usable working farms, ideal for buyers seeking a blend of agricultural purpose and foothill views close to Charlottesville.

 - Cattle and livestock farms with rotational grazing systems